Fort Polk: JRTC moves to Polk

 In 1993, the Joint Readiness Training Center moved from Fort Chaffee, Arkansas, to Fort Polk, and once again, the post was called on to prepare soldiers for conflict.
 Each year, JRTC typically conducts several rotations for units about to deploy.
 During the 1990s, Fort Polk based soldiers deployed to Haiti, Southwest Asia, Suriname, Panama, Bosnia, and other locations.
 Weather support for the exercise is completed by the units participating in the exercise in conjunction with the 26th Operational Weather Squadron.

 2nd Armored Cavalry Regiment

 The 2nd Armored Cavalry Regiment arrived at Fort Polk in 1993 as the armored cavalry regiment of the XVIII Airborne Corps.
 Elements of the regiment deployed to Haiti in 1995 in support of Operation Uphold Democracy and to Bosnia in 1996 in support of Operation Joint Endeavor.
 The 2nd ACR deployed to Kuwait, Qatar, Jordan and Djibouti in 2002 to in support of Operation Enduring Freedom, and then deployed in Iraq in 2003 in support of Operation Iraqi Freedom (now known as Operation New Dawn).

 The Army announced on 14 May 2004, that the 2nd Armored Cavalry Regiment would be transformed into an Infantry-based Stryker Brigade and move to Fort Lewis, Washington.
 The transfer of the 2nd Armored Cavalry Regiment from Fort Polk to Fort Lewis was completed in 2006.
 The 2nd Stryker Cavalry Regiment was later moved to Vilseck, Germany.

+2000s

+During the War on terror and the invasion of Iraq, the JRTC trained soldiers on counterinsurgency operations, including building relations with local leaders, leading infrastructure projects, and establishing forward operating bases.